shopsys/shopsys/docs/extensibility/framework-extensibility.md

 }
 ```

-As a workaround for this, you can create an empty class extending the one from the framework, register the extension in your `services.yaml`, and then use `php phing annotations-fix` to fix appropriate annotations for you.
+As a workaround, you can create an empty class extending the one from the framework, register the extension in your `services.yaml`, and then use `php phing annotations-fix` to fix appropriate annotations for you.

 Which way to go really depends on your situation.
 If you are likely to extend the given framework class sooner or later, or the same problem with the class is reported in many places, it would be better to create the empty extended class right away.
 Otherwise, it might be better just extracting and annotating the variable manually (like in [this commit in monorepo](https://github.com/shopsys/shopsys/commit/efd008b8d))
-as it is quicker and you can avoid having an unused empty class in your project.
+as it is quicker, and you can avoid having an unused empty class in your project.

 ### Tip
-If you are a fan of an automation and PHPStorm user at the same time, you can simplify things even more and set your IDE to automatically run the phing target every time you e.g. change something in your project.
+If you are a fan of an automation and PHPStorm user at the same time, you can simplify things even more and set your IDE to automatically run the phing target every time you e.g., change something in your project.
 This can be achieved by setting up a custom "[File watcher](https://www.jetbrains.com/help/phpstorm/using-file-watchers.html)".